This page

 equivalent would be a 140lb person gaining almost 17 lbs in a week, which

-clearly is not possible in terms of actual weight.
+is clearly not possible in terms of true weight gain.

 What is a reasonable weight gain?
 Be guided by your vet, but if your cat